 This is another common but not often mentioned form of stress.
 Men who have erectile dysfunction may feel pressure to perform and be miserable if things don’t work as they should.
 This can be embarrassing and stressful.

 Women may wonder if their body is good enough to be attractive to their partner.
 Are they too fat?
 Too thin?
 Too wrinkly?
-9. Tests and exams
+There seems to be no end to cultural confusion, stress and peer pressure in this regard.

 Once again, it’s all about performing and achieving success.
-Tests and exams in school, trying to get your driver’s license, and even a blood test to see if you have diabetes can cause stress.10.
-Birthdays
+Tests and exams in school, trying to get your driver’s license, or even a blood test to see if you have diabetes can cause huge amounts of stress.

 Another joyous occasion that stresses millions of people out.
-They may feel like life is slipping by and they’ve not achieved much.
-Or they may fear aging… or it could be some other expectations that are not met.
-This is very common.
+They may feel like life is slipping by and they’ve not achieved enough.
+They may also fear aging, or any other expectations that haven't been met.

 11. Moves, Endings, Big Changes

-It goes without saying that change is stressful for everyone; but we often overlook the fact that even happy endings or happy changes can cause huge amounts of stress - even if we wanted the changes to happen!
+It goes without saying that change is stressful for everyone.
+But we often overlook the fact that even happy endings and changes can cause huge amounts of stress - even if we wanted the changes to happen!

 Stress can be managed and prevented if you know what to do.
 The greatest weapon against stress is your ability to choose one thought over another.
-Exercise your choice wisely.
+You can learn to strengthen this muscle and exercise your choices wisely.